Parts/Supplies (click) Technical Manuals .. (click here) Test your 'Player'.. (click here)

-As for checking the air-tightness of any bellow, tightly cover the air port with duct tape while the bellow is fully collapsed.
+As for checking the air-tightness of any bellows, tightly cover the air port with duct tape while the bellows is fully collapsed.
 Then try to force it open by hand.
 If it's air-tight, it will be almost impossible to open.

-For information about determining the MAXIMUM SPAN of a bellow -Click Here
+For information about determining the MAXIMUM SPAN of a bellows -Click Here

 We Gladly Accept These Cards

 Since "Player-Care" is an internet business, I prefer that we correspond via E-Mail (click here to fill out the 'Request Form').
 However, if I'm not in the middle of some other activity, you can reach me at 732-840-8787.
 But please understand that during the hours from 8AM-5PM EST (Mon-Sat), I'm generally quite busy.
 So, I probably won't answer the phone.
 If you get the answering machine, please leave a detailed message stating the reason for your call.
 Also, repeat your name and phone number clearly and distinctly.
 By necessity, I prioritize everything in my life.
 And, if you call and just leave your name and number, and ask me to call you back, it might be a day or two before I return your call.
 Why?
 Because I don't know why you want me to call and I might not be prepared to assist you in an effective and efficient manner.
 If you leave me an E-Mail address (which I prefer), spell it out phonetically.
 The more you do to help me, the more I can help you in return.
 Don't rush.
 You have four minutes to record your message.